Isa1asN/Gebeta-traditional-game/README.md

 # Gebeta-traditional-game
-Gebeta(mancala) game using pygame, a project I worked on for computer graphics project
+Gebeta(mancala) game using pygame, a project I collaborated on for computer graphics project

 To run, clone the project folder and run the welcome.py file